Don’t Get Caught By Surprise When Doing the Intelligent Communications Shuffle

 IM Becomes Chat

 Skype for Business had instant messaging, but Teams has chat.
 There are three key implications for IT with this switch.
 First, persistent chat will go away in the upcoming Skype for Business Server 2019.
 Second, the messaging experience of the end user will become persistent (versus the short-lived SfB IM).
 Third, chat messages and file sharing will be synchronized across all end user devices.

 Microsoft Teams has been architected with very tight and strategic integration with other Office 365 services.
 As a result Teams will become very “sticky” – thus greatly decreasing the likelihood of a departmental or organizational switch to third-party alternatives.

 While Microsoft has not yet formally announced the date when Skype for Business Online will be discontinued, they have signaled its eventual demise.
-We’re betting that the end of 2020 will be date when the curtain comes down….so companies should plan to have moved to Teams by this date.
+We’re betting that the end of 2020 will be date when the curtain comes down….so companies should plan to have Microsoft Teams replacing Skype by this date.